AlexandreDecan/sismic/docs/testing.rst

 ----------------------------

-**Remark**: in the following, the term *statechart under test* refers to the statechart that is to be tested, while the term *tester statechart* (or *tester* for short) refers to a statechart that expresses conditions or invariants that should be satisfied by the statechart under test.
+**Remark**: in the following, the term *statechart under test* refers to the statechart that is to be tested, while the term *statechart property* refers to a statechart that expresses conditions or invariants that should be satisfied by the statechart under test.

-While *contracts* can be used to verify assertions on the context of a statechart during its execution, *tester statecharts* can be used to test specific behavior of a *statechart under test*.
+While *contracts* can be used to verify assertions on the context of a statechart during its execution, *statechart property* can be used to test specific behavior of a *statechart under test*.

-A *tester statechart* defines a property that should (or not) be satisfied by other statecharts.
+A *statechart property* defines a property that should (or not) be satisfied by other statecharts.
-A *tester statechart* is like any other statechart, in the sense that neither their syntax nor their semantics differs from any other statechart.
+A *statechart property* is like any other statechart, in the sense that neither their syntax nor their semantics differs from any other statechart.
 The difference comes from the events it receives and the role it plays.
-A run of a *tester statechart* must end in a final state, meaning the test did not fail.
+A run of a *statechart property* must end in a final state, meaning the test did not fail.

 .. note::

     This is more a convention than a requirement, but you should follow it.

-The run of such a *tester statechart* is driven by a specific sequence of events and pauses, which represents what happens during the execution of a *statechart under test*.
+The run of such a *statechart property* is driven by a specific sequence of events and pauses, which represents what happens during the execution of a *statechart under test*.

 For example, such a sequence contains *event consumed* events, *state entered* events, *state exited* events, ...